centreon/centreon-documentation/cloud/getting-started/pp.md

 A Plugin Pack is a downloadable package containing a set of configuration templates that make it fast and easy to monitor your IT infrastructure.
 Applying a Plugin Pack is the easiest way to monitor a host.
-There is one plugin pack per type of monitored equipment (e.g. a Plugin Pack to monitir Linux servers, a Plugin Pack to monitor Windows servers, etc.).
+There is one plugin pack per type of monitored equipment (e.g. a Plugin Pack to monitor Linux servers, a Plugin Pack to monitor Windows servers, etc.).

 Plugin Packs consist of 2 elements, which are installed separately: